 Best Approach For Deltoid Programming

 For general fitness and weight loss clients, the focus should always be on compound movements over isolation movements.
-Because the shoulder joint is so vulnerable to injury compared to other joints, the deltoids in particular, should not be emphasized given the risk-benefit ratio.
+Because the shoulder joint is so vulnerable to injury compared to other joints, the deltoids in particular should not be overemphasized given the risk-benefit ratio.
 However, many activities of daily life involve lifting things overhead, and indeed, many people can get injured this way (like lifting a carry-on into an overhead compartment).
-So programming an overhead press in its many variations is probably a good idea.
+Therefore, programming an overhead press in its many variations is probably a good idea.

 Performing shoulder mobility assessments is a worthwhile endeavor given the problems that tend to arise in the shoulder joint.
 Even programming some corrective work may be a welcome challenge for most clients.
 And you will have better prepared them to move forward with deltoid development.